Connecticut Personal

 Facts on Pedestrian Accidents in New Haven

-Whether pedestrians are walking from point A to B as transportation or just wanting some exercise, they deserve safety.
+Whether pedestrians are walking from point A to B as transportation or they’re out for physical exercise, they deserve safety.
 Unfortunately, this is not always the case.
 Regardless of whether pedestrians follow all road rules, accidents still happen:

 Journalists in Connecticut have found that the primary cause of fatalities in pedestrian accidents can be attributed to the unfortunate combination of higher speeds, larger cars, and distracted driving.
 Connecticut is ranked 13th on the National Highway Traffic Safety Administration’s (NHSTA) ranking of states with the most pedestrian fatalities.